premchander-revature/interviewquestions/Interview Ques/oops.md

 ---

-30. Can we call the constructor of a class more than once for an object?
+30. Can we call the constructor of a class more than once for an object?p1

  ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)